savithry-j/oci-ftrace-syscall-analyzer/README.md

 ### From low level runtime

-You need to add the prestart and poststart hook in config.json.
+You need to add the prestart and poststop hook in config.json.
 ```json
   "hooks": {
     "prestart": [